Spring A

 Yellow Duck

 Rainbow group explored print making using rubber ducks.
+We looked carefully at the marks and shapes left on the paper.
 Splash! 💦

 Red Bird